Money Never Sleeps: Big money tips for small business owners

 Ideally, you’ve been in business for at least a few months, possibly a year.
 Why?
 Because you want to do this same calculation for several months, then take an average.
-Few businesses earn exactly the same each month, so come up with a monthly average because it’s important.
+Few businesses earn exactly the same each month, so coming up with a monthly average is important.

 2. Subtract fixed costs

-Sometimes, new small business owners confuse this term to mean, “Costs that I can negotiate.”
-That’s not true, since you can obviously negotiate your rent.
+Sometimes, new small business owners confuse this term to mean, “Costs that I can’t negotiate.”
+That’s not true since you can obviously negotiate your rent.
 But these costs remain whether your business is doing well or poorly.
-So for example, if you leased a widget machine and now business is slow, you still have to make payments on the widget machine.
+So for example, if you leased a widget machine and business is slow, you’re still making payments on the widget machine.

 3. Determine variable expenses

 Obviously, variable expenses are the opposite of fixed expenses.
 Here we’re talking about things like wages, supplies, and utilities.
 Why are these variable?
 Let’s go back to the widget machine.
 You need to keep making payments on it, but if business is slow, you’re using it less, which means your electric bill is cheaper.
 You can also save on the wages of the widget machine operator.

 4. Set aside a contingency fund

-5. Make a P&L statement – this is your business budget
+5. Make a P&L statement

 Once you add up all your income and subtract all your expenses, you’re hopefully left with a positive number.
 If not, don’t panic.
-Many small business take a while to become profitable, and they’re not always profitable every month.
-But if you have a negative number, make sure it’s not a deal breaker or a heart-stopper.
+Many small businesses take awhile to become profitable, and they’re not always profitable every month.
+But if you have a negative number, make sure it’s not a deal-breaker or a heart-stopper.
 Otherwise, you might need to rethink your business model.

 6. Create your projections

 This is the strategic part of budgeting, and also the fun part.
-It requires more than just some basic math skills, because once you have all your business numbers in one place, you can make big plans.
+It requires more than just some basic math skills because once you have all your business numbers in one place, you can make big plans.
 What months do you conduct the most business?
 Which months are slow?
 What can you do to deftly handle the busy times?
 What can you do to boost business during the lulls?
 Now you can devise a real business strategy supported by hard data.

 A balance sheet is simply a financial snapshot of your business.
 It’s an equation that looks like this: your liabilities plus your equity equals all your assets.
-As the U.S. Small Business Administration says, “the two sides of the equation must equal out.”
+As the U.S. Small Business Administration says, “The two sides of the equation must equal out.”
 Confusing?
 Hold that thought for a moment.

 There are several common causes for cash-flow issues.
 First and foremost is the obvious: You’re not selling enough of your product or service.
-This doesn’t mean your business is failing.
+This doesn’t mean you’re business is failing.
 Many businesses have a slow season where they’re just scraping by.